Train derails in Taiwan killing ‘at least 36’ and injuring dozens

 Rescuers attempt to reach carriages after train allegedly hits truck and crashes in tunnel

-A train derailed in a tunnel in eastern Taiwan on Friday after apparently hitting a truck, with at least 36 people feared dead and more than 72 injured, the government said.
+At least 36 people were killed and some 70 remain trapped in wreckage after a Taiwan train derailed in a tunnel on Friday when it apparently hit a truck.

+The crash, which also injured more than 40 passengers, is the island’s worst rail disaster in at least four decades.

-The train, travelling to Taitung, came off the rails in a tunnel just north of Hualien causing some carriages to hit the wall of the tunnel, the fire department said in a statement.
+The train, travelling from Taipei to Taitung carrying many tourists and people heading home at the start of a long weekend, came off the rails north of Hualien in eastern Taiwan, the fire department said.

-The transport ministry put the death toll in the island’s worst rail disaster in more than three decades at 36.
-More than 72 people were injured, with a 60 about already sent to hospital.
+Images of the crash scene show carriages inside the tunnel ripped apart from the impact, while others crumpled, hindering rescuers reaching passengers.

-The train was carrying about 350 people, and rescue efforts are ongoing, the fire department said.
+The train was carrying about 350 people, the fire department said.
+Taiwan media said many people were standing as the train was so full, and were thrown about when it crashed.

+More than 40 people have already been taken to hospital and others injured are in the process of being taken to hospital, with about 70 reported trapped in train carriages.

-Between 80 and 100 people have been evacuated from the first four carriages of the train, while carriages five to eight have “deformed” and are hard to gain access to, it added.
+Between 80 and 100 people were evacuated from the first four carriages of the train, while carriages five to eight have “deformed” and are hard to gain access to, it added.

 “Is everyone out in carriage four?” a lady is heard shouting from inside the tunnel, in images provided by the fire department.